 Singleton raised the idea that the Attorney General or the Governor could issue an order to halt the arrests and trial of cannabis crimes shortly after legalization passes.

-Mouzon said that implementation will take less than a year once the bill passes, and Singleton agreed.
+Mouzon said that implementation would take less than a year once the bill passes, and Singleton agreed.
 Others are skeptical about a quick timeline.